What is the common cold?

 How to treat a cold

-A common cold is caused by a virus, so antibiotics make no difference in treating a cold and should not be used.
+Because the common cold is caused by a virus, antibiotics won’t help and shouldn’t be used.

-- If necessary, use over the counter medications like paracetamol and/or ibuprofen to reduce pain or temperature
+- Taking an over-the-counter medication like paracetamol or ibuprofen to reduce pain or a high temperature

 See a GP for a common cold if...